use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 mapping, it will not load the whole mapping but only the value being accessed.

 Furthermore, this implies that it is not possible to iterate over the contents of a map.
-Circumventing this feature by storing populated keys inside a `Vec` is not adviseable as this might result in very high gas costs.
+Circumventing this feature by storing populated keys inside an `ink_prelude::Vec` is not advisable as this might result in very high gas costs.